-The last factor that affects the price of tilt-shift lens is the very niche market.
+The last factor that affects the price of tilt-shift lenses is the very niche market.

-A tilt-shift is only used for a very specific purpose.
+A tilt-shift lens is only used for a very specific purpose.

 Most of us will survive without using this lens for our project.
 That is why only photographers specializing in architecture, landscapes, and food photography are willing to invest in this lens.